tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

   ConsensusParams consensus_param_updates
   repeated common.KVPair tags

-  VersionUpdates version_updates
+  VersionUpdate version_update
 }

-message VersionUpdates {
-  ProtocolVersion current_version
-  ProtocolVersion next_version
-}

-message ProtocolVersion {
+message VersionUpdate {
-    int64 block_version
     int64 app_version
 }
 ```

-Tendermint will use the information in VersionUpdates for the next block it
+Tendermint will use the information in VersionUpdate for the next block it
 proposes.

 ### BlockVersion

 BlockVersion is included in both the Header and the NodeInfo.

-Changing BlockVersion should happen quite infrequently and ideally only for extreme emergency.
+Changing BlockVersion should happen quite infrequently and ideally only for
+critical upgrades.
+For now, it is not encoded in ABCI, though it's always
+possible to use tags to signal an external process to co-ordinate an upgrade.

 Note Ethereum has not had to make an upgrade like this (everything has been at state machine level, AFAIK).